 6. Uganda

 As we said above, every country has its reasons to ban VPNs.
 Uganda has a strange reason to impose the ban, as the country's taxpayers have started using VPN services to get rid of paying taxes to the government.
-Hence, in 2018, the Ugandan government imposed a ban on VPN services and instructed all Internet Service Providers to block VPN users.
+Hence, in 2018, the Ugandan government banned VPN services and instructed all Internet Service Providers to block VPN users.

-But, with a lack of technology, Uganda was only able to put a partial ban on VPNs that, resulted in some people still taking the services of VPN.
+But, with a lack of technology, Uganda was only able to put a partial ban on VPNs, resulting in some people still taking the services of VPN.

 7. Iraq

 Iraq has put a complete ban on VPN services as its defensive strategy.
-While fighting the war against ISIS in the country, the government has imposed a halt on internet services, including VPN services.
+While fighting the war against ISIS in the country, the government has stopped internet and VPN services.

 But, as time changed and the clouds of threat from ISIS vanished in the country, there was still no chance of getting the VPN services back in action, as the region has some conflicting laws for its citizens.
 Moreover, censorship is another strong topic in Iraq, and legal laws are enforced against those who do not self-censor.